Limitations of deducing measures of limsup sets from measures of finite intersections: Proof of Theorem

 To proceed with constructing the next block of sets, we define auxiliary sets $E^2_j$ and $F^2_j$ for $1 \leq j \leq m+1$.
-We divide $[0,1]$ into $2^{m}$ equal-length dyadic intervals.
-We construct $E^2_{j}$ (for $1 \leq j \leq m+1$) by shrinking $A_j$ by a factor of $2^{m}$ so that it lies in $[0,1/2^{m}]$ and then place a copy of this in each of the $2^{m}$ dyadic intervals.
-We do the same procedure with $F^2_j$ by shrinking $B_j$ by a factor of $2^{m}$ and then placing a copy of this in each of the $2^{m}$ dyadic intervals.
+We divide $[0,1]$ into dyadic intervals of length $2^{-m}$.
+For $1 \leq j \leq m+1$ we construct $E^2_{j}$ by shrinking $A_j$ by a factor of $2^{m}$ so that it lies in $[0,1/2^{m}]$ and then place a copy of this in each of the $2^{m}$ dyadic intervals.
+We perform the same procedure to construct $F^2_j$ by shrinking $B_j$ by a factor of $2^{m}$ and then placing a copy of this in each of the $2^{m}$ dyadic intervals.